epykure/epyk-fastapi/README.md

 > pip install epyk

-Then create your first on demand report leveraging on Tornado
+Then create your first on demand report leveraging on FastAPI
 ```py

 ```